luklewluk/RTBox/README.md

-# SocketShoutBox
+# RTBox

-Simple ShoutBox using WebSocket Protocol.
+RTBox (Real-Time Box) is a ShoutBox using WebSocket Protocol.
 The project is quite new and it has only basic functions which can show how more powerful WebSocket is.
-SocketShoutBox is based on TinyWS - High performance, flexible, RFC-complaint & well documented WebSockets server library.
+RTBox is based on TinyWS - High performance, flexible, RFC-complaint & well documented WebSockets server library.

 ### WebSockets?
 There is lots of good working AJAX shoutboxes!
 A lot of websites and forums use simple shoutbox which refreshs every X seconds.
 To avoid unnecessary connections between browser and server, people designed WebSockets for synchronous connection (which is the best for Chats, ShoutBoxes, etc.).